-23.4 If a learner discloses to you
+26.4 If a learner discloses to you

-- 23.4.1 If a learner tells a member of staff about a risk to their safety or wellbeing, the staff member will: - remain calm and not overreact - allow them to speak freely - not be afraid of silences - not ask investigative questions - give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me' - not automatically offer physical touch as comfort - let the learner know that in order to help them they must pass the information on to the DSL - tell the learner what will happen next - Report the concern using MY Concern and inform the DSL as soon as possible - report to the DSL even if the child has promised to do it by themselves
+- 26.4.1 If a learner tells a member of staff about a risk to their safety or wellbeing, the staff member will: - remain calm and not overreact - allow them to speak freely - not be afraid of silences - not ask investigative questions - give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me' - not automatically offer physical touch as comfort - let the learner know that in order to help them they must pass the information on to the DSL - tell the learner what will happen next and give them an opportunity to ask questions about what will happen next - Log the concern on My Concern and inform the DSL as soon as possible - report verbally to the DSL even if the child has promised to do it by themselves - let the learner know when they can expect to be updated or receive more information, emphasising that the learner can talk to them or the DSL at any time

-23.5 Notifying parents
+26.5 Notifying parents

-23.5.1 The school will normally seek to discuss any concerns about a learner with their parents.
+26.5.1 The school will normally seek to discuss any concerns about a learner with their parents.
 If the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children's social care and/or the police before parents are notified.

-24 Referral to children's social care
+27 Referral to children's social care

-24.1 The DSL will make a referral to children's social care if it is believed that a learner is suffering or is at risk of suffering significant harm.
+27.1 The DSL will make a referral to children's social care if it is believed that a learner is suffering or is at risk of suffering significant harm.
 The learner (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child.

-25 Reporting directly to child protection agencies
+28 Reporting directly to child protection agencies

-25.1 Staff should follow the reporting procedures outlined in this policy.
+28.1 Staff should follow the reporting procedures outlined in this policy.
 However, they may also share information directly with children's social care or the police if they are convinced that a direct report is required or if the Designated Safeguarding Lead, the deputies, the principal or the chair of governors are not available and a referral is required immediately.

-26 Confidentiality and sharing information
+29 Confidentiality and sharing information

-26.1 Child protection issues necessitate a high level of confidentiality.
+29.1 Child protection issues necessitate a high level of confidentiality.
 Staff should only discuss concerns with the Designated Safeguarding Lead, principal or chair of governors.

-26.2 Sharing information
+29.2 Sharing information

-- 26.2.1 The DSL will normally obtain consent from the learner and/or parents to share child protection information.
-Where there is good reason to do so, the DSL may share information without consent, and will record the reason for deciding to do so. - 26.2.2 Information sharing will take place in a timely and secure manner and only when it is necessary and proportionate to do so and the information to be shared is relevant, adequate and accurate. - 26.2.3 Information sharing decisions will be recorded, whether or not the decision is taken to share. - 26.2.4 The UK GDPR and the Data Protection Act 2018 do not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.
+- 29.2.1 The DSL will normally obtain consent from the learner and/or parents to share child protection information.
+Where there is good reason to do so, the DSL may share information without consent, and will record the reason for deciding to do so. - 29.2.2 Information sharing will take place in a timely and secure manner and only when it is necessary and proportionate to do so and the information to be shared is relevant, adequate and accurate. - 29.2.3 Information sharing decisions will be recorded, whether or not the decision is taken to share. - 29.2.4 The UK GDPR and the Data Protection Act 2018 do not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.
 If any member of staff receives a request from a learner or parent to see child protection records, they will refer the request to the Data Protection Officer.

-26.3 Storing information
+29.3 Storing information